hocgin/ErrorKit/README.md

 # ErrorKit

-ErrorKit makes error handling in Swift more intuitive.
-It reduces boilerplate while providing more insights.
+**ErrorKit** makes error handling in Swift more intuitive.
+It reduces boilerplate code while providing clearer insights.
 Helpful for users, fun for developers!

-TODO: list all the advantages when using ErrorKit over Swift's native types
+*TODO: Add a list of advantages of using ErrorKit over Swift’s native error handling types.*

+---

-## Why we are introducing the `Throwable` protocol to replace `Error`
+## Why We Introduced the `Throwable` Protocol to Replace `Error`

-### Confusing `Error` API
+### The Confusing `Error` API

-The `Error` type in Swift is a very simple protocol that has no requirements.
-But it has exactly one computed property we can call named `localizedDescription` which returns a text we can log or show users.
+Swift's `Error` protocol is simple – too simple.
+It has no requirements, but it offers one computed property, `localizedDescription`, which is often used to log errors or display messages to users.

-You might have written something like this, providing a `localizedDescription`:
+Consider the following example where we provide a `localizedDescription` for an enum:

 ```swift
 enum NetworkError: Error, CaseIterable {